wizzense/lab-automation/README.md

 }

   - [ ] add instructions/workflow to pair new iso downloads with a .conf file to be read with all of the relevant information
+  - [x] added an iso onboarding script that detects isos without conf files in the configured data store.
 - [ ] automate update of pfsense.conf to get latest ISO from directory
 - [ ] automate creation and configuration of vm- .conf files so info can be ingested from lists to mass create vm- .conf files.
   - [ ] figure out credential management so that scripts don't require hardcoded credentials either in script or in config file, possible Keys